isaacnmm/pestpolicy-hugo2XX/content/posts/best-exterior-primer-paint/index.md

 More so, KILZ-2 protects the exterior surface from mildew/mold growth and resists color fading when exposed to direct sun radiations.

-Pros: - It is packed in a portable 1-gallon container - Comes with high refined grains additives - Has high stickiness ability and peel-resistant - It repels dust and moisture content upon application - It blocks mild to medium stains and seals the porous surface - More comfortable to apply and remove - Has low VOC components wont irritate your nasal cavity - Resist mildew/mold and eliminated chipping action - Dries in one hour and its simple to prepare - Works with alkyds, oil-based, or water-based paint nicely - Can be used either interior or exterior
+Pros:
+- It is packed in a portable 1-gallon container
+- Comes with high refined grains additives
+- Has high stickiness ability and peel-resistant
+- It repels dust and moisture content upon application
+- It blocks mild to medium stains and seals the porous surface
+- More comfortable to apply and remove
+- Has low VOC components wont irritate your nasal cavity
+- Resist mildew/mold and eliminated chipping action
+- Dries in one hour and its simple to prepare
+- Works with alkyds, oil-based, or water-based paint nicely
+- Can be used either interior or exterior

+Cons:
-Cons: - The paint quantity could be more comes in 3.
-79-liter can - Available in white color only - Doesnt prevent UV-rays damage
+- The paint quantity could be more comes in 3.
+79-liter can

-> See Also: > Paint Sprayer for Exterior Walls
+- Available in white color only
+- Doesnt prevent UV-rays damage

 ###  [5.
 Armaly Brands 2000 Bulls Eye Primer](https://www.amazon.com/dp/B0002YPKHM/?tag=p-policy-20)